thosgood/this-weeks-finds/markdown/251-300/week267.md

 equivalent if you can conjugate one by an affine transformation of the plane and get the other.

-Alas, over at the *n*-Category Café Richard Hepworth has shown that all the isometry 2-groups of orbifolds coming from wallpaper groups are equivalent to mere groups.
+Alas, over at the $n$-Category Café Richard Hepworth has shown that all the isometry 2-groups of orbifolds coming from wallpaper groups are equivalent to mere groups.
 It's a pity!
 But, at least his remarks shed a lot of light on the general theory of isometry 2-groups.
 First he